 Data is the lifeblood of many organisations so it’s important that the flow of personal data between these two countries is constant and easy to keep businesses going.
 As there’ll be no legal agreements in place to transfer data from the EU to the UK if Britain exited with a no deal, it makes this process a lot more complicated and limited.

-In order to receive data from the EU, UK organisations would need to agree standard contractual clauses until an agreement has been made, which are approved by the EU and guarantees some data protection.
+In order to receive data from the EU, UK organisations would need to agree standard contractural clauses until an agreement has been made, which are approved by the EU and guarantees some data protection.

 The importance of data protection